Consular Processing Lawyer

 Home » Immigration Services » What is Consular Processing in U.S. Immigration?

-When you apply for a green card your application may need to go through a system called Consular Processing.
+When you apply for a green card your application may need to go through a system called consular processing.

 What is Consular Processing?

-Consular Processing is the avenue used to apply for a green card when you live outside of the United States.
+Consular processing is the avenue used to apply for a green card when you live outside of the United States.

 During this process: